 See word order below.

 The form of a verb that gives reference to the time at which events take place.
 Most languages have at least the present, past and future tense.
+The German language has six tenses.

 I will travel to Greece this summer.